 The process of making a mistake, correcting the things gone wrong, and learning from the experience comes with painful realizations.
 Mistakes force us to accept our factual imperfections, and sometimes serve to tear apart visions we had of ourselves.
 When our mistakes are acknowledged by others, we tend to feel a sort of shame and embarrassment.
 The way others perceive us is an important thing to manage, and mistakes can ruin the perceptions we try so hard to uphold.
 Making a serious mistake can hurt your image in the eyes of others, lead to you being seen as unreliable, and can serve to negate the hard work you’ve put into building a certain reputation.

 The process of correcting a mistake is always subject to improvement.
-This article will pose an argument for a general methodology of correcting serious mistakes in relation to influencing those around you.
 Learning from your mistakes is a philosophy you may have already heard of and live by.
 However, improving your reputation in the face of making serious mistakes may not be something you’ve considered to be possible.
-Rather than your reputation, image, and perceived level of skill taking a hit upon making a mistake, we’d like to propose some points of focus in order to make mistakes serve to benefit you in the eyes of those around.
+Rather than your reputation, image, and perceived level of skill taking a hit upon making a mistake, this article proposes some points of focus in order to make mistakes benefit you in the eyes of those around.

 Mistakes you make will either be discovered by others or yourself.
 Upon discovery of a mistake you make, accept responsibility at once.
 Once it is proven that you’re the person who made a mistake, whether it be at work, with friends, or online, accept full responsibility for the mistake.
 It is generally clear when you’re at fault for making a mistake, thereby making justifications for a mistake you made does not serve to benefit you in any way.
 Understand the reasons for your mistake, but avoid voicing these reasons as excuses in an effort to limit damage.